Alexander Beith: Retiral

 Beith retired from the active service of the church in Stirling in 1876 but continued to take part in the general work of the denomination.
-Towards the end of 1876 Dr Beith intimated his intention of retiring from the active duties of the pastorate, and on 26 April 1877, John Chalmers of Ladyloan Free Church, Arbroath, was inducted as colleague and successor.

-Dr Beith having removed to Edinburgh, attached himself to the Free St. George's congregation.
+Towards the end of 1876 Beith intimated his intention of retiring from the active duties of the pastorate, and on 26 April 1877, John Chalmers of Ladyloan Free Church, Arbroath, was inducted as colleague and successor.
+Beith having removed to Edinburgh, attached himself to the Free St. George's congregation.